Audit-first sanitation support

 Audit before redesign

-CIP system audit decisions before a redesign
+CIP validation decisions before a redesign

 Underperforming clean-in-place systems often get treated as equipment problems too early.
 The better first move is to verify what the existing system is doing, where coverage breaks down, which cycles waste utilities, and which assumptions are unsupported.